thoughts in the fall of 2016 / expanded spring 2017

-I started this blog back in 2009, after I had undergone a period of spiritual darkness and then a great uplifting of soul—how can I even say it?
-The Lord had revealed Himself to me and shown me who He really is, and who I really am, in Him.
+I started this blog back in 2009, after I had undergone a period of spiritual darkness and then a great uplifting of soul.
 For the previous several years, the Word of God had been opening to me in a way I hadn’t seen it before, and I was seeing Jesus.

-At the same time, 2009, I was beginning to write my Hidden Heroes series of true missionary stories, which have been—I can’t even really describe it—such an encouragement to see the way the Lord is working all over the world.
-How He is revealing Himself in utterly surprising and even astonishing ways to people of all tribes and tongues and nations and languages.
+At the same time, 2009, I was beginning to write my Hidden Heroes series of true missionary stories, which have been a tremendous encouragement, seeing the ways the Lord is working all over the world, how He is revealing Himself in utterly surprising and even astonishing ways to people of all tribes and tongues and nations and languages.

 So at that time, my desire was to spill out what the Lord was giving me, both in my time alone with Him, and through the missionary stories I was writing.